Cologne War: Election of 1577

-When his nephew, Arnold, died without issue, Salentin von Isenburg-Grenzau (1532–1610) resigned from the office of Elector (September 1577) and, in December, married Antonia Wilhelmine d'Arenburg, sister of Charles d'Ligne, Prince of Arenberg.
+When his nephew, Arnold, died without issue, Salentin von Isenburg-Grenzau (1532–1610) resigned from the office of Elector (September 1577) and, in December, married Antonia Wilhelmine d'Arenburg, sister of Charles de Ligne, Prince of Arenberg.
 Salentin's resignation required the election of a new archbishop and prince-elector from among the Cathedral Chapter.
 Two candidates emerged.
 Gebhard (1547–1601) was the second son of William, Truchsess of Waldburg, known as William the younger, and Johanna von Fürstenberg.
 He was descended from the Jacobin line of the House of Waldburg; his uncle was a cardinal, and his family had significant imperial contacts.
 The second candidate, Ernst of Bavaria (1554–1612), was the third son of Albert V, Duke of Bavaria.
 As a member of the powerful House of Wittelsbach, Ernst could marshal support from his extensive family connections throughout the Catholic houses of the empire; he also had contacts in important canonic establishments at Salzburg, Trier, Würzburg, and Münster that could exert collateral pressure.

 Ernst had been a canon at Cologne since 1570.
 He had the support of the neighboring Duke of Jülich and several allies within the Cathedral Chapter.
 Although supported by both the papacy and his influential father, a 1571 effort to secure for him the office of coadjutor of the electorate of Cologne had failed once Salentin had agreed to abide by the Trentine proceedings; as the coadjutor bishop, Ernst would have been well-positioned to present himself as Salentin's logical successor.
 Since then, however, he had advanced in other sees, becoming bishop of Liège, Freising, and Hildesheim, important strongholds of Counter-Reformation Catholicism.
 He was a career cleric, not necessarily qualified to be an archbishop on the basis of his theological erudition, but by his family connections.
 His membership in several chapters extended the family influence, and his status as a prebendary gave him a portion of revenues from several cathedrals.
 He had been educated by Jesuits and the papacy considered collaboration with his family as a means to limit the spread of Lutheranism and Calvinism in the northern provinces.